North Korea official in U.S. for talks on summit, differences remain

 But the leadership in Pyongyang is believed to regard nuclear weapons as crucial to its survival and has rejected unilaterally disarming.

+North Korea denied any involvement in the attack on the ship and on Sony Pictures.

+North Korea defends its nuclear and missile programs as a deterrent against what it sees as U.S. ambitions to overthrow its leadership and unite the Korean Peninsula.
+The United States stations 28,500 troops in South Korea, a legacy of the 1950-1953 Korean War.

-Reporting by Rodrigo Campos and Jonathan Allen in New york; additional reporting by David Brunnstrom and Matt Spetalnick in Washington; Writing by Alistair Bell; editing by Grant McCool; Editing by Mary Milliken
+Reporting by Rodrigo Campos and Jonathan Allen in New york; additional reporting by David Brunnstrom and Matt Spetalnick in Washington; Writing by Alistair Bell; editing by Mary Milliken; and Grant McCool